-The score Sam obtained on the 'Detached - Disengaged' dysfunctional behaviour category falls within the above average range.
-This suggests he is more likely than many to display challenging behaviours within this category.
+The score Sam obtained on the 'Detached - Disengaged' dysfunctional behaviour category falls within the average range.
+This suggests he is unlikely to display significant challenging behaviours within this category.

 - Sam's profile indicates he has little interest in other people and is likely to be viewed as being cut-off, distant and somewhat aloof. - He would be expected to have difficulty building rapport with others, and it is likely to take time for people to warm to him. - He would be expected to have low levels of empathy and, as a result, he is unlikely to be a good listener. - Tending to be quite insensitive to other people's emotional needs, Sam's colleagues are unlikely to turn to him for help and support.
-This might result at times in them not informing him of issues he needs to know about. - His profile suggests he dislikes teamwork, much preferring to work on his own, away from what he may see as the distraction of other people. - He is likely to have little interest in 'small talk', and in the casual social interactions that help build and maintain team cohesion. - When relating to colleagues and clients, he is likely to do so in an impersonal way which may be viewed as being somewhat stilted and somewhat woodened. - He might at times be expected to try to avoid tasks that involve face-to-face contact with people. - He is likely to appear to lack motivation and drive in comparison with his more lively and animated colleagues. - As others are likely to view him as being somewhat dour and somewhat lacking in animation, he is unlikely to find it very easy to motivate his colleagues and subordinates and engender enthusiasm in them.
+This might result at times in them not informing him of issues he needs to know about. - His profile suggests he somewhat dislikes teamwork, rather preferring to work on his own, away from what he may see as the distraction of other people. - He is likely to have little interest in 'small talk', and in the casual social interactions that help build and maintain team cohesion. - When relating to colleagues and clients, he is likely to do so in an impersonal way which may be viewed as being somewhat stilted and somewhat wooded. - He might occasionally be expected to try to avoid tasks that involve face-to-face contact with people. - He is likely to appear to lack motivation and drive in comparison with his more lively and animated colleagues. - As others are likely to view him as being somewhat dour and somewhat lacking in animation, he is unlikely to find it very easy to motivate his colleagues and subordinates and engender enthusiasm in them.